 Any vulnerability obtained through the compromise of a Cloudflare customer or employee account.
 Please create a free account to test potential vulnerabilities.

-Any 3rd party vendor that Cloudflare uses
+Attempts to access/compromise any 3rd party vendor that Cloudflare uses.

 Attacks against the integrity of Cloudflare customers.